 - Review internal policies and procedures to ensure they are in compliance with the IASR

-- Take into account the accessibility needs of employees with disabilities and, as applicable their Individualized Accommodation Plans when: Assessing performance and utilizing existing or new performance management processes, tools and forms.
+- Consider the accessibility needs of employees with disabilities and, as applicable their Individualized Accommodation Plans when: Assessing performance and utilizing existing or new performance management processes, tools and forms.

 - Where required and practical, documents related to performance management or career development and advancement or deployment will be made available in accessible formats upon request;